Group B strep (strep B) and pregnancy

 What are the signs of GBS infection in my baby?

-If you notice any of these signs or are worried about your baby, you should contact your healthcare professional urgently and tell them you are concerned it may be GBS.
+Contact your local children’s A&E urgently and tell them you are concerned it may be GBS if you notice any of these signs or are worried about your baby.
+Tell them if there is any history of GBS.
 If your baby has GBS infection, early treatment will give them the best chance of recovery.

 What tests and treatments will my baby have?